How to write code when your compiler speaks English.

 - LID is the language.

-- Claude is the compiler.
+- Your agent is the compiler.

 - Code is the output.